The National Geospatial-Intelligence Agency’s (NGA) Commercial Joint Mapping Toolkit

-program comprises a comprehensive set of geospatial software components and is the recommended
+(CJMTK) Program comprises a comprehensive set of geospatial software components, and

 development technologies and provides help for application developers to achieve: